 Business owners who have adversely suffered from unfair treatment by the ATO have been called on to urgently come forward as part of a formal investigation, as more allegations continue to surface.

-Earlier this month, an expose of the ATO’s internal culture and treatment of SME audits alleged the ATO was deliberately abusing its size and power to trample vulnerable businesses and taxpayers as part of a targeted cash grab.
+Earlier this month, bullying claims of the ATO’s internal culture and treatment of SME audits alleged the ATO was deliberately abusing its size and power to trample vulnerable businesses and taxpayers as part of a targeted cash grab.

-The Tax Office claimed that the incidents raised in the media were isolated examples only, and not part of a widespread revenue-grabbing policy.
+The Tax Office claimed that the bullying claims raised in the media were isolated examples only, and not part of a widespread revenue-grabbing policy.

 However, My Business has since been contacted by several business owners and individuals who have also been strong-armed by the ATO.

 “I was hit by an unscrupulous ATO investigator who gave me an assessment and then proceeded to instruct me that an appeal would be ‘fruitless’.
 He told me to submit the appeal through him, and of course, he dismissed it,” one My Business reader recalled.

 “It was such an unfair situation that I went to the local member and got him involved.
 It turned out that the "appeal" had never been submitted by the investigator.
 He had got a bee in his bonnet to crush me!

 “Some 12 months later, after some assistance from my local member, the debt was dropped by over 90 per cent, including the penalty reduced to zero.
 But by that time, it had cost me emotionally, professionally and distracted me from my business.
 My business was ultimately put into liquidation.”